Azure-Samples/hdinsight-aks/flink/IcebergSink/README.md

+# Using Iceberg Sink with Apache Flink on HDInsight on AKS

-**This demo will use a java-faker library to generate Streaming Lord of the Rings data using Flink’s native support for rich functions, and then sink the stream data into an Iceberg table on HDInsight on AKS running Flink cluster.**
+**This demo uses a java library to generate data using Flink’s native support for rich functions, and then sink the stream data into an Iceberg table on HDInsight on AKS running Flink cluster.**

 You can also use a single shared catalog, both HDInsight on AKS running Flink cluster and Spark on Azure Databricks can  operate on the same Iceberg warehouse.

 ## Requirements <br>
 Azure HDInsight Flink 1.16 on AKS